Night Photos in Red Square

 The structures are, by their nature, colorful.
 The onion shaped domes of St. Basils Cathedral, for example, feature green, yellow and blue hues.

-The key to great night photography is to ensure that you are photographing interesting subject matter that is well lit.
+The key to great night photography is to ensure that you are photographing interesting subject matter that’s well lit.

-To take this notion a step further, try not to think so much about the building in question, but about the light that illuminates it and what that light reveals.
-For example:
+To take this notion a step further try not to think so much about the building in question, but about the light that illuminates it and what that light reveals.

-The story that building propagates about power, majesty, state or religion
+The story that building suggests about power, majesty, state or religion.

 The vestiges of Russian power, both historical and contemporary, are clearly evident in Red Square.
-Rich in history and iconography it’s an amazing place to visit and to photograph.
+Rich in history it’s an amazing place to visit and a lot of fun to photograph.